Carl Ruiterman

 Carl John Ruiterman is a drifting driver from Pukekohe, New Zealand.
-Carl was crowned the 2007 D1NZ champion driving a Nissan Silvia S14.
+He was crowned the 2007 D1NZ champion driving a Nissan Silvia S14.
 He made his D1NZ debut during the 2005 season, driving a Nissan Skyline R32.

-Carl raced motocross for three years.
+Ruiterman raced motocross for three years.
 He broke his elbow while racing, so he decided to modify and tune a Nissan Skyline specifically for drag racing.
 While drag racing he won the C2 class during the 2005/2006 Night Speed Dragwars.
 After this he decided to try drifting in his Skyline.
 He enjoyed drifting, so he teamed up with E&H Motors to build a serious drift car for racing competitively.
-Once the car was complete and Carl more experienced he began to achieve better results, culminating in his first round win at round 1 2007.
+Once the car was complete and Ruiterman more experienced he began to achieve better results, culminating in his first round win at round 1 2007.
 He went on to win one further round and with his consistency throughout the season was crowned 'Drift King' 2007.

-Carl also races in two other New Zealand drift series, Drift Revolution and NZ Drift Series.
-Carl's consistency in both of these championships has earned him both titles in 2007.
+Ruiterman also races in two other New Zealand drift series, Drift Revolution and NZ Drift Series.
+Ruiterman's consistency in both of these championships has earned him both titles in 2007.

-Carl is a manager at a workshop in Pukekohe when he is not drifting.
+Ruiterman is a manager at a workshop in Pukekohe when he is not drifting.